glister99/camera-theremin/README.md

 # camera-theremin
-A playable theremin that uses webcam.
+A theremin that uses front-facing webcam.